Professionals

 • What approach to treatment would be best to address the priority service needs and build protective factors?

-• How can the case planning, services, and approach to the family be culturally responsive?
+• How can the case planning, services, and approach to the family be tailored to their needs?

 Who is responsible for making decisions about the treatment and case planning?